 Strengths/Weaknesses

-This scenario's strengths are the EMR that notifies staff of potential errors and shows weight in the appropriate kilogram format for medication dosing.
+This scenario's strengths are the EMR which notifies staff of potential errors and shows weight in the appropriate kilogram format for medication dosing.
 Weaknesses include not having a two-person check system for pediatric patient medications, not having a pharmacist calculate individual pediatric doses, sending the appropriate amount to the floor, and allowing a nurse to work five 12-hour shifts in a week.
-Excessive workload has led to exhaustion, fog-brain, and potential or actual medical errors, including an incorrect dosage of medication or administering the wrong medication.
+Excessive workload has led to exhaustion, brain fog, and potential or actual medical errors, including an incorrect dosage of medication or administering the wrong medication.
 The hospital should implement a policy that limits the number of shifts or hours staff can work weekly to reduce medical errors.
 They should also consider annual or semi-annual continuing education for any staff member who must manually calculate medication dosages or a two-person sign-off system for manually calculated medication doses.

 Healthcare professionals have a responsibility to be knowledgeable about the PI process and to participate as opportunity presents.
 Healthcare professionals also have a responsibility to be aware of clinical situations prone to error and participate in procedures to prevent those errors.